| 1 | Mexico |

 You might be confused to find that Australia isn’t on our list.
 Snake pit though it is, a country of mostly arid lands cannot compare to a humid jungle when it comes to species diversity, and Thailand is definitely one such garden of Eden, if a venomous and deadly one.

-Thailand’s climate, rainforests and geographical position conspire to make it a snake haven.
+Thailand’s climate, rainforests and geographical position all conspire to make it a snake haven.
 It borders a huge amount of countries, such as Cambodia, Malaysia, Laos and Myanmar.
 While it has mountain ranges, none are so towering like the Andes that they block snakes from spreading to Thailand from other realms.

-Thailand lies at the heart of southeast Asia and is a melting pot of all sorts of funky snakes, friendly and aggressive.
+Thailand lies at the heart of southeast Asia, and is a melting pot of all sorts of funky snakes, friendly and aggressive.
 Thailand includes: 19 green pitvipers, 4 true cobras, 9 slug-eating snakes, 22 kukri snakes, 4 reed snakes, 11 bronzebacks, 14 wolf snakes and 10 catsnakes.

 Longest snake – reticulated pythons occur in every region of Thailand.
-In Bangkok, they were especially common in the early 20th century, in the time of saw mills and king’s palaces, but they still slither into supermarkets occasionally now, and hide in people’s houses.
+In Bangkok, they were especially common in the early 20th century, in the time of bustling saw mills and king’s palaces, but they still slither into supermarkets occasionally now, and hide in people’s houses.
 When the average Thai person meets this snake, they treat it with respect, but don’t fly into a wild panic.

 Deadliest snake – the Malaysian blue coral snake (Calliophis bivirgatus), which has an electric blue body and a red head.
 This contains the rare calliotoxin, which paralyses animals the moment the venom enters their body.
 Humans can be paralysed within minutes as well, due to a hijacking of sodium channels in cells.
-Malaysian blue coral snakes are so lethal that the harmless pink-headed reed snake is mimicking them for its own protection.
-Fortunately, bites in humans are extremely rare.

-9 | Vietnam |
+| 9 | Vietnam |

 Number – 216.

-US National Archives state that during the Vietnam war, 25-50 US soldiers suffered snakebite each year.
-It’s no secret that the place is a snake pit, whether you’re in a jungle or the muddy shores of the Saigon river.
+The US National Archives state that during the Vietnam war, 25-50 US soldiers suffered snakebite each year.
+It’s no secret that the place is a snake pit, whether you’re in a jungle or on the muddy shores of the Saigon river.

 Humans might worry, but these snakes aren’t even safe from each other, as king cobras are always patrolling around eating ratsnakes, sunbeam snakes, and venomous vipers.
 Some are rarely seen, although this doesn’t mean that they can’t see you.
-Some like the Nganson bronzeback can be seen for just a second or two before they dart away into the bushes.
+Some, like the Nganson bronzeback, can be seen for just a second or two before they dart away into the bushes.

 Longest snake – reticulated pythons are found all over southern Vietnam, however they tend to be less numerous there.
-Consider this iNaturalist map; it clearly shows a wide range for reticulated pythons, but with a scarcity of dots in Vietnam compared to Thailand, even in the population hotspots like Ho Chi Mingh city.
+Consider this iNaturalist map; it clearly shows a wide range for reticulated pythons, but with a scarcity of dots in Vietnam compared to Thailand, even in population hotspots like Ho Chi Mingh city.

 Deadliest snake – the Malayan pitviper is Vietnam’s cruellest, deadliest, yet also relatively lazy.
-Like India’s Russell’s viper, they have a tendency to hang out in crop fields stealthily, and only bite when stepped on.
-Malayan pitvipers caused 30.5% of venomous snakebites in a study from 2001-2002, but unlike other chart toppers, they regularly kill victims.
-Necrosis, swelling and haemorrhaging are to be expected.
+Like India’s Russell’s viper, it has a tendency to hang out in crop fields stealthily, and only bite when stepped on.

-10 | Malaysia |
+| 10 | Malaysia |

 Number – 215